 Defective orthopedic implants can cause financial and emotional stress for a patient and his or her family.
 Undergoing any major surgery is a stressful situation.
 If there are additional complications stemming from a faulty device, it makes the process even more difficult for everyone involved.
-Robbins & Associates, P.C. of Atlanta, Georgia is an experienced and concerned lawyer who will help you determine what rights you have concerning your defective implant.
+Our experienced defective medical device law firm will evaluate your claim to determine if you have a case.

 The cause of defective orthopedic implants stems partially from the sterilization process used by the manufacturing companies.
 A technique called gamma irradiation is used to sterilize hip and knee prostheses.
 These devices are made of high molecular weight polyethylene.
 This is basically a form of pliable plastic.
 The sterilization process destroys the durability of the orthopedic implants due to oxidation.